 Tiling window manager for OS X similar to xmonad, written in pure Objective-C.

 A quick screencast of basic functionality can be found here.
 (It’s rough, and I’d love to see a better one if someone has the skills and inclination to make one.)

 Credit goes to fjolnir for the bulk of the initial logic and structure.

-development branch.
+development branch and open pull requests against it rather than master.
 Otherwise just try to stick to the general style of the code.

 Amethyst must be given permissions to use the accessibility APIs under the Privacy tab of the Security & Privacy preferences pane as shown below.

 And defines the following commands, mostly a mapping to xmonad key combinations.

 mod2 + w– move focused window to 1st screen

 mod2 + e– move focused window to 2nd screen